eduardosasso/eduardosasso.github.io/src/content/posts/from-stock-market-email-side-project-to-micro-saa-s.md

 ---
   title: From Stock Market email side project to micro SaaS
   description: A couple of months back, during this crazy world pandemic, I had an idea for a Stock Market email newsletter.
+Nothing novel, the initial premise was to build a fully automated hands-off email with so
   created: 2020-08-06 02:57:25
-updated: 2024-01-21 18:37:59
+  updated: 2024-02-01 05:38:29
 ---
 # From Stock Market email side project to micro SaaS
 A couple of months back, during this crazy world pandemic, I had an idea for a [Stock Market email newsletter](https://bullish.email).